honasjp/K-State-CIS-200-Syntax-Sheet/Sheet.md

 ## Initializing and Using Variables
 * Each variable **MUST** have a unique name
+* Each variable must be assigned a type (int, char, etc..)
 ```java
 int x = 5;//Integers do not have decimal places
 double y = 5.0;//doubles have decimal places